wesoly97/E-Purchase/README.md

 * Express - version 4.17.1
 * NodeJS - version 14.15.0
 ## Setup

+before you start, you have to install on your computer the newest version of nodeJS, mySQL and React.

 To run this project, install it locally using npm: